infinum/frontend-handbook/React/Recipes/Datx Store Provider.md

 - [mobx](https://mobx.js.org/README.html)
 - [swr](https://swr.vercel.app/)

-After datx store is initialized, we will create a datx context that will enable us to use datx in our web application.
+After datx store is initialized, we will create a datx context that will enable us to use DatX in our web application.
 For the context, we will need a provider - `DatxProvider`and a hook - `useHook`.

 ## DatxProvider